javlocan/TDD-Examples-FreeCodeCamp/README.md

-## TDD-Examples-FreeCodeCamp
+# TDD-Examples-FreeCodeCamp

 I will use this repository to show my work with Test Driven Development approach.
 The exercises are extracted from FreeCodeCamp JavaScript course.
 These are quite simple examples, basic enough to help me learn the fundamentals of TDD.

+## 0. Testing technology: Vitest

+This is the one I saw in *midudev*'s  (a really good teacher streamer of React and JS fundamentals) youtube course.
+I also have found vite an easy tool to use and was looking forward to try more products of theirs.

-# 1. First reflections: convertToRoman.js example
+## 1. First reflections: convertToRoman.js example

 I quite enjoy how this approach forces you to build something basic and makes you think about the problem from the easiest, simplest implementation to the more complex and complete.
 I end up with a greater understanding of what I'm doing with the code than when I don't use TDD.